Frisco & Dallas Hip Replacement

 What Not To Do After Hip Replacement Surgery?

 You may have to change the way you do some activities, such as bending, to protect your new hip.
-Things to avoid while recovering from the surgery include crossing your legs at the knees, leaning forward while sitting, and bending at the waist beyond a 90 degree angle.
+What not to do after hip replacement surgery includes crossing your legs at the knees, leaning forward while sitting, and bending at the waist beyond a 90 degree angle.
 You should also avoid bringing your knee up any higher than your hip.

 There are many simple things that may be of second nature to you that you should be wary of.
 For example, if you drop something, you need to be extremely careful when picking it up and you should avoid picking something up off the floor while sitting down altogether.
 You also need to be extremely cautious when bending, and do not turn your feet inward or outward excessively when doing so.